Paper Reviewing Guidelines for T-ASE

 When you receive a request to review a paper, please download the paper as soon as possible to check that it is within your expertise and confirm that you can commit to completing the review within 30 days.
 If the request is to re-review a paper you reviewed previously, the authors will provide detailed responses to all your earlier suggestions, so it should not require much time to confirm that your suggestions were acted upon.

-Please make sure that you don't have a conflict of interest (if you are on the same campus with a co-author or have written a paper with a co-author in the past 5 years).
-If so notify the assigning editor immediately, and suggest one or two other qualified reviewers.
+Please make sure that you don't have a conflict of interest (if you are on the same campus with a co-author or have a grant or written a paper with a co-author in the past 5 years).
+If so notify the assigning editor immediately and please suggest one or two other qualified reviewers.

 When writing reviews, please put yourself into the position of the authors.
 Like them, you expect detailed and constructive feedback.
-If the paper is weak, not appropriate for our journal, or needs to be revised for publication, please explain the reasons why (see below) and convey specifically how it can be improved.
+A paper can be accepted for T-ASE only if it describes significant new results, theorems or experiments comparing the results with prior methods, and is well-written.
+If it fails to meet these standards, please convey the reasons why (see below) and convey specifically how it can be improved.

 The key part of your review is the Advice to Authors, which should be at least 200 words.
 This is a body of text that should include these 5 parts: